 The Watch store app you built earlier would look similar to the above.
 All the different services are tightly coupled and packaged as a single

 WatchStore.war file.
 The war file is then deployed in a Java Servlet container (like Tomcat or WAS Server) and an HttpServer (like Nginx or Apache server) is used as the reverse proxy to serve the web.
 As you can see, the entire application is deployed in a single server.
 When you want to update a specific service, you would need to redeploy the entire war.
 If any service crashes, the entire application goes down.

 2.1.
 Pros of Monolithic architecture

-- Simple to develop – Common development tools and IDEs are enough for the code development for monolithic applications.
+- Simple to develop – Common development tools and IDEs are enough for code development for monolithic applications.

 - Easy to deploy – Just need to deploy the WAR file (or directory hierarchy) on the appropriate runtime.

-- Simple to scale – You can run the multiple copies of the application behind a load balancer (Nginx).
+- Simple to scale – You can run multiple copies of the application behind a load balancer (Nginx).

-- Debugging and Tracing is simple.
+- Debugging and Tracing are simple.

 2.2.
 Cons of a Monolithic application

 Monolithic best fits for a small scale application, problem arises as the application starts scaling up (features keep growing).